Buckskin (racehorse): Assessment

 In 1977, the independent Timeform organisation gave Buckskin a rating of 130, three pounds behind Sagaro and seven behind their Horse of the Year Alleged.
 In the inaugural International Classification, he was rated the equal of Sagaro as the sixth-best horse of any age in Europe, behind Alleged, Blushing Groom, The Minstrel, Balmerino and Orange Bay.
 Buckskin was named the Champion Stayer of 1977 in the Gilbey Champion racehorse awards, which were decided on points awarded for performances in major races.
 In the following year, Buckskin was Timeform's best stayer, with a rating of 133.
 He was rated the fifth-best horse in Europe by the International Classification, behind Alleged, Ile de Bourbon, Acamas and Shirley Heights.
 In 1979, Buckskin was rated on 131 by Timeform, placing him alongside Le Moss as the year's best stayer.
 In the International Classification he was rated two pounds below Le Moss and seven pounds below the top-rated older horse, Ile de Bourbon.

 In their book, A Century of Champions, based on the Timeform rating system, John Randall and Tony Morris rated Buckskin the best British-trained racehorse foaled in 1973.

 Henry Cecil described Buckskin as "the greatest and bravest horse I've trained".

 Stud record

 Buckskin was retired from racing after his defeat in the 1979 Gold Cup and began his career as a breeding stallion in 1980 at the Fawley Stud near Wantage in Oxfordshire at a fee of £1,500.
 He had little impact as a sire of flat racers but was much more successful as a sire of National Hunt horses in Ireland.
 The most successful of his offspring was Amberleigh House the winner of the 2004 Grand National.
 He also sired Colonel Braxton (Deloitte Novice Hurdle), Black Humour, Minella Lad, Micko's Dream (Thyestes Chase, Fortria Chase), Givus A Buck (National Hunt Handicap Chase), Hidebound (Kennel Gate Novices' Hurdle), Ebony Light (Peter Marsh Chase) and Buck Rogers (John Durkan Memorial Punchestown Chase).
-Died on 19 June 1995 at the age of twenty-two.
+He died on 19 June 1995 at the age of twenty-two.